Q: Do I need to pre-book my visit?

 A: Yes.
 Our Loaf Café will be open and offering a selection of light bites and refreshments but with reduced capacity and social distancing measures.
+When you arrive at the café, place your order at the counter and then take a seat.
+Our staff will deliver your order to your table.
 Contactless payment is advised.

 A Grab n’ Go food and drinks service is also available at the front of the Visitor Centre as well as locally made ice cream which visitors can enjoy as they tour the museum.

 Q: Can I bring a picnic?

 A: Yes.
 You can bring along a picnic which you can enjoy using one of the many picnic benches located in our main visitors’ car park as well as on the museum site.

 We do not allow the lighting of fires for BBQ on the museum site.